hanzheteng/pioneer_mrs/README.md

 ### 2.3 Running on Gazebo Simulator
 You do not need ROSARIA package here, since Gazebo will take charge of publishing `odom` information and dealing with `cmd_vel` commands.
 Gazebo is installed by default along with ROS if choosing `desktop-full` install.
 Moreover, for simulations of Pioneer 3-AT robots, you also need models and URDF files supplied by Mobile Robots Inc. by `git clone` [amr-ros-config](https://github.com/MobileRobots/amr-ros-config) meta-package.

-For a Gazebo simulator, there are three steps as well:
+Basically there are three steps:
 1. run a Gazebo simulator and spawn five robots </br>
 `roslaunch pioneer_mrs gazebo.launch`
 2. launch nodes on all five robots </br>